 Joyce, James (Irish), Portrait of the Artist as a Young Man (This was one of our few attempts at a classic - and not everyone read it!)

-Kashua, Sayed (Arab Israeli), Let It be Morning (translated by Miriam Schlesinger), 2004, 271 pages (We discussed if it was a satire or just satirical elements in encapsulating the ironic future of Israel/Palestine through the lens of an Arab village, north of Tel Aviv, full of believable characters whose politics reflect their personalities and relationships since birth.)
+Kashua, Sayed (Palestinian Israeli), Let It Be Morning (translated by Miriam Schlesinger), 2004, 271 pages (We discussed if it was a satire or just satirical elements in encapsulating the ironic future of Israel/Palestine through the lens of an Arab village, north of Tel Aviv, full of believable characters whose politics reflect their personalities and relationships since birth.)
 (1/5/2010)

-Optional addition: Dancing Arabs (translated by Miriam Schlesinger), 2002, 227 pages.
-He also writes wry newspaper columns about life as an Arab in Israel.
-My review of the 3rd Other Israel Film Festival included Forever Scared, a documentary about the author.
+Optional additional reading was: Dancing Arabs (translated by Miriam Schlesinger), 2002, 227 pages.
+He also wrote wry newspaper columns about life as an Arab in Israel – until he fled the pressures to teach in the U.S. My review of the 2009 Other Israel Film Festival included Forever Scared, a documentary about the author.

 Kawabata, Yasunari, Snow Country (Knowledge of Zen poetry and Japanese culture would help) (9/1994)